itthinx/affiliates/readme.txt

     Affiliates provides an API which makes it easily integratable with virtually any E-Commerce and Membership system.

+* Quick & Easy Installation

+    Upload/install and activate the plugin from your WordPress Dashboard.

 * Feedback is welcome

     Do you have feature requests or want to provide feedback?
 Please get in touch, the Affiliates plugins evolve with your needs.